fidian/log-viewer/README.md

 * `--poll` - Switch to polling instead of using filesystem events.
 Useful for network mounted drives.
 * `--port=PORT` - Specify a different port for listening.
 * `--quiet` - Suppress log messages.
 Errors are still printed to the screen.

+From there, go to [http://localhost:8888/] to view the UI.

 ## Problems?